"

 • When referring to multiple measure numbers, “mm.” is the abbreviation for measures: “The second system consists of mm.
 3-4.”

 Example 1.3.5 comes from Beethoven’s Ninth Symphony.
 See how many familiar musical terms you can already identify in this excerpt.
-The English translation is beneath the German text and the pitches are given above the music in the second system.
+The English translation is below the German text, and the pitches are labeled above the music in the second system.

 Example 1.3.5.
 Treble clef: Beethoven,[3] Symphony No. 9 in D Minor, Op.
 125, iv, “Ode to Joy”

-• Both the first and second system begin with a treble clef.
+• Both the first and second systems begin with a treble clef.

-• Bar lines separate each measure and the example concludes with a double bar line.
+• Bar lines separate each measure, and the example ends with a double bar line.

-• Middle C occurs six times—can you find them all?
+• Middle C appears six times—can you find them all?

-• The second system begins on measure 5, which is labeled on the top left-hand corner of the staff.
+• The second system starts at measure 5, which is marked in the top left corner of the staff.

 Directions: